-- (a) An effective dose of 20 mSv per year averaged over five consecutive years (100 mSv in 5 years), and of 50 mSv in any single year; - (b) An equivalent dose to the lens of the eye of 20 mSv per year averaged over 5 consecutive years (100 mSv in 5 years) and of 50 mSv in any single year; - (c) An equivalent dose to the extremities (hands and feet) or the skin of 500 mSv in a year.
+- (a) An effective dose of 20 mSv per year averaged over five consecutive years66 (100 mSv in 5 years) and of 50 mSv in any single year; - (b) An equivalent dose to the lens of the eye of 20 mSv per year averaged over five consecutive years (100 mSv in 5 years) and of 50 mSv in any single year; - (c) An equivalent dose to the extremities (hands and feet) or to the skin67 of 500 mSv in a year."

-"Additional restrictions apply to occupational exposure for a female worker who has notified pregnancy or is breast-feeding.
+Additional restrictions apply to occupational exposure for a female worker who has notified pregnancy or is breast-feeding" (see section 6 of GSG-7 [19]).

-"The start of the averaging period shall be coincident with the first day of the relevant annual period after the date of entry into force of [GSR Part 3] with no retrospective averaging."
+"66The start of the averaging period shall be coincident with the first day of the relevant annual period after the date of entry into force of [GSR Part 3], with no retrospective averaging.